tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_svg_animations_with_gsap.md

     </script>
 ```

-Save, refresh your browser, and run through the click-sequence again; for the third/last step, click on the mug to add the froth.
+Save, refresh your browser, and run through the click-sequence again; for the third/last step, click on the cup to add the froth.

 ![](12-callback_milk.png)